 Problem #7: It is too predictable and takes all the fun out of cooking.

 Solution: Some people like the idea of cooking every day.
 It is therapeutic for them.
 If this is you, by all means, cook every day a little more so that you can pack some leftovers.
 There is nothing in the Meal Prep Handbook (joking; there isn’t one) that says that you HAVE TO bulk cook it all in one day.
 That works for some people and not for others and that’s ok.
 The main ideas still work: preparing ahead delicious, fresh, convenient meals that keep you on track to achieve your health and fitness goals.
 If you need to refresh on the basics, make sure you review our Meal Prep 101 post.

-What ideas have made meal prep easier for you?
+What meal prep ideas have made prepping easier for you?